 Here are some quick answers to common questions about what to do and see in Amed.

-Don’t forget your travel insurance for Amed
+Don’t forget your Bali travel insurance before heading out!

 Before I sign off here, I would like to remind everyone visiting Bali to be very careful when it comes to drinking.
 There is a lot of bootleg alcohol on the island – mixed sometimes with dangerous amounts of methanol – and you DO NOT want to drink the wrong batch.